superdurable/iwf/docs/How-to-wait-for-a-workflow-to-complete.md

+Note that users can wait for a state execution to complete in the new feature: https://github.com/indeedeng/iwf/wiki/How-to-wait-for-a-workflow-state-to-complete

 The page is using Java as example, but should be the same idea for other SDKs.

 You can call a Client API after starting workflow, to wait for the completion of the workflow -- getSimpleResultsWithWait  will let you wait for the completion.